December 14, 2020

-Make a Holiday Budget
+Prepare a Holiday Budget

-- Be flexible on dates (if possible)
+Be flexible on dates (if possible)

-If you’re planning to fly, you could save hundreds of dollars on plane tickets by using a booking site that has the feature to search for flights with flexible departure and arrival dates.
+If you’re planning to fly, you could save hundreds of dollars on plane tickets by using a booking site with the feature to search for flights with flexible departure and arrival dates.
 Often, moving your arrival or departure date by just a couple of days can get you out of the premium price range.

 Consider travel rewards

 Save on Holiday Gifts